assets/img/logo.svg

 Tab: Profile

-• Preferences (Language, Appearance, Timezone, Date format)
+• Preferences (visible only on your own profile): Language, Appearance, Timezone, Date format

+For security and auditability reasons, some users may not be deletable.
 If a user has already performed operations in the system (such as commands, alarm acknowledgements, or other actions), the system must keep the related logs.
+In these cases, instead of being permanently deleted, the user is automatically disabled, preventing access while preserving the activity history.

 Security and credentials